statalasso/statalasso.github.io/about.md

 ## Issues and questions

 If you have encountered any issues or have questions, contact us via email or via [Statalist](https://www.statalist.org/).

+## This page

+The Stata Lasso Page is maintained by Achim Ahrens.
+Last updated: 17-01-2019